 The third floor houses administrative offices of the Department of Music; a 112-seat recital hall furnished with a 7' Model B Steinway grand piano, a 9' Model D Steinway grand piano, and a single-manual harpsichord; 19 faculty teaching studios; a pipe organ studio; four classrooms for courses in music theory, history, education, and therapy; and a 43-seat, theater-style Lecture Hall.

 In addition, two laboratories are located on the third floor:

 - A Keyboard Laboratory containing eleven Yamaha PF85 and P105 electronic pianos for group instruction.
 When there are no classes scheduled in the Keyboard Lab, it is available for individual practice with headphones during normal business hours.

 A Jazz Studies Digital Music Laboratory comprising multiple work stations that include an iMac computer, keyboard/synthesizer, stereo speakers and headphones.
 In addition, the laboratory contains state-of-the-art, studio-quality recording and playback equipment.

 Departmental recitals are presented in Childers Recital Hall on the third floor.
-In addition, the Department of Music occasionally schedule larger ensemble performances, including orchestra, wind ensemble, choir and jazz ensemble concerts, in 1,500-seat Cramton Auditorium or 300-seat Ira Aldridge Theater, both of which adjoin Childers Hall.
+In addition, the Department of Music may schedule larger ensemble performances, including Orchestra, Concert Band, Choir and Jazz Ensemble concerts, in 1,500-seat Cramton Auditorium or 300-seat Ira Aldridge Theater, both of which adjoin Childers Hall.